All that glitters isn’t necessarily gold.

-We visited this pagoda, gilded in gold leaf, while cruising up Myanmar’s Ayeyarwady River (aka Irrawaddy River) on the “Belmond Orcaella” a few months ago.
+We visited the Pyay pagoda, gilded in gold leaf, while cruising up Myanmar’s Ayeyarwady River (aka Irrawaddy River).

 The pagoda is said to date back to 589 BC and contain four strands of the Buddha’s hair – hence its name “Shwesandaw,” meaning the “golden hair relics.”

 There are 64 smaller pagodas surrounding the main bell-shaped stupa, which rises from a terraced base.